Ericsson/dataplanebook/_sources/threading/threading.rst.txt

 .. rubric:: Footnotes

+.. [#arrested]
+   The Volvo approach has the additional benefit of typically not getting you arrested, something that fortunately doesn't have an equivalent in the software part of this analogy, or the author would be behind bars.

+.. [#physics]
+   No, you will not find any fermions or bosons in this model.

 .. [#alternatives]
    An application running on *bare metal* (in the original sense of the word, i.e. a system bare of anything resembling an operating system), with supervisor capabilities, and carrying its own special-purpose kernel, would have other options.

+.. [#rtyield]
+   If the thread is configured with the ``SCHED_RT`` or ``SCHED_FIFO`` scheduling policy, ``sched_yield()`` is more than a hint, and will result in a context switch, assuming there is another runnable real-time process with the same priority as the caller.

+.. [#memoryprotection]
+   If you go back further, to systems which lacked memory protection, for example to the venerable AmigaOS, all processes were in fact threads by today's standards, sharing the same address space.

 .. [#cppthreadoptions]
    Nowadays, coroutines and fibers are options to using POSIX threads